1. DEBT CONSOLIDATION

 Is a debt consolidation loan a good idea?

-Debt consolidation loans are helpful when you can get better terms on a new loan than you have on the debt it replaces.
+Yes.
+Debt consolidation loans can be helpful when you can get better terms on a new loan than you have on the debt it replaces.
 Consolidation loans can replace high-interest debt with lower-interest debt, lower your monthly payments, and simplify debt management by replacing multiple payments with one.

-Are debt consolidation loans a good idea for problem spenders?
-Absolutely not.
+For problem spenders, debt consolidation is usually a bad idea.
 Debt consolidation failure usually happens when consumers transfer their balances to a new loan and then run up their credit cards again.
 Then they have the new loan plus maxed-out credit cards.

 Debt consolidation doesn't pay off debt.
 It only moves the debt.